envato-archive/backbone.proxy-view/Readme.md

 # Backbone.ProxyView

 A proxy view is a Backbone View that doesn't render any of its own HTML - it meerly adds behaviour to existing elements on the page.

+## Example

 You can specify required html like this: